viktorfrom/D0020E-SFR/README.md

 ###### Running the listener, database and the HMI (remote pc)
 Run the roscore (roscore in terminal)
 The HMI with livefeed and playback can now be run with:
-rosrun remote_pc HMIOO.py
+rosrun remote HMI.py

 To update the database with incoming LiDAR data run:
-rosrun remote_pc listener.py
+rosrun remote listener.py

 --------
-On the remote PC you must set the enviorment variables $ROS_MASTER_URI and $ROS_IP to point to the embeded pc.
+On the remote PC you must set the enviorment variables $ROS_MASTER_URI and $ROS_IP to point to the embedded pc.

  In our case we configured these variables to: